alrevuelta/cONNXr/doc/03_Contributing.md

 TODO: A picture is worth more than a thousand words, so an example pull request would be for sure better than raw text.

+## Other contributions
+You can also contribute in other ways, like improving an existing operator, fixing bugs or writing documentation.